 Ribena recalls batches of products in Singapore

-SINGAPORE: Beverage company Suntory has voluntarily withdrawn specific batches of Ribena Concentrate products in Singapore, after some products were exposed to air during the bottling process.
+SINGAPORE: Beverage company Suntory has voluntarily withdrawn specific batches of Ribena Concentrate products in Singapore, after some products were exposed to air during the bottling process in Malaysia.

 "During the company’s routine quality check, it discovered a faulty bottling machine which allowed air to enter random bottles," said AVA, adding that the affected bottles may spoil before the stated expiry date.